profounddark/capstone/devdiary/part03.md

 # Development Diary, August 11, 2019

-This is the end of the first week of development of this Capstone project, tentatively titled "Capstone!"
+This is the end of the third week of development of this Capstone project, tentatively titled "Capstone!"
 The Github Repo for this project can be found here: https://github.com/profounddark/capstone.
 The most recent build of the app can be found on the corresponding Github Pages site for the repo, found here: https://profounddark.games/capstone/.

 An image of the project at the time fo the writing of this entry: